meltangonan/fantasy-football/README.md

 # fantasy-football

-1. Each week, create a new branch, <code>'week-#'</code>, from <code>'main'</code>.
-2. Download csv file from FanatsyPros with the updated data from the new week.
-This can just be downloaded into local <code>'Downloads'</code> folder.
+1. Download the consolidated Excel file from the repo (this can just be on your local <code>Downloads</code> folder).
-3. Ensure that the name of the csv file matches the original csv file (from <code>'main'</code>) name.
+2. Download the latest weeks individual data from fantasypros.com and copy it into the consolidated Excel file.
-4. Copy the file into the new branch (open <code>'Downloads'</code> folder in local file explorer and drag it over to the VS explorer)
+4. Copy & replace the file into the repo (open <code>'Downloads'</code> folder in local file explorer and drag it over to the VS explorer)
-5. Replace the file.
-If necessary, rename the file to match the original name.
-6. Run the code.
+6. Run the code for all models.

 ---